-The word itself simply means “The study of skill”.
+The word “technology”simply means “The study of skill”.
 As surely as there has not been time for our mammal frames to evolve since this thing called “civilization” has developed, everything has changed.
-The only difference between us is everything that has been learned, everything what has been written down.
-What has evolved is skill, broadly defined.
-And we have to study that history to study the skill so that we know where it has taken us – drawing the line off into the future as the only good approximation of a plan we can possibly have.
+The only difference between modern humans and primitive pre-civilization is everything that has been learned, everything that has been written down.
+What has evolved in 10,000 years is skill, broadly defined.
+And we have to study that history to study the skill so that we know where it has taken us – extending the lines off into the future as the only good approximation of a plan we can possibly have.

 It’s not as hard as it sounds.
 Businesses and nations do it all the time.
 It just requires you to open your mind and forget about the tribal boxes of comforting identity which we have all come to rely on.